lmfit/uncertainties/doc/index.rst

 Technical details about the mathematics behind this package are given in the :doc:`tech_guide`.

-In addition, the documentation of any module defined in this package is available through the pydoc_ command.
+In addition, the documentation for any of the modules defined in this package is available through the pydoc_ command.

 .. index:: license, support